mridubhatnagar/learn-go/learning_logs.md

 - Implemented swapping elements across a diagonal
 - Watch content on structs, pointers and functions.
 - TODO - practice problems on the above topic.

+## 2024-07-12

+- Completed all 3 problems on functions, array and struct.